CLIFTON, LUCILLE, 1936-2010.

 Scope and Content Note

-The collection contains the literary and personal papers of Lucille Clifton from circa 1930-2009.
+The collection contains the literary and personal papers of Lucille Clifton from circa 1930-2011.
 The materials document Clifton's work as a poet, children's book author, and teacher, her participation in literary organizations, and the development of her personal and professional relationships.
-The papers include correspondence, writings by Clifton, writings by others, teaching and workshop files, subject files, personal papers, printed material, photographs, audiovisual material, and digital files.
+The papers include correspondence, writings by Clifton, writings by others, teaching and workshop files, subject files, personal papers, printed material, photographs, audiovisual material, and born digital materials.
 The collection also includes the papers of Fred Clifton, Clifton's husband.

 Arrangement Note